Mental Health DON’Ts – Emotional (Part 1a)

 Many ACoAs are addicted to relationships & to staying busy, no matter how unsatisfying or damaging.
 They always need to be with or around someone, rescuing others or creating chaos, running away from themselves or desperate to hang on.
 They never seem to slow down enough to feel emotions, evaluate their motives or stop self-defeating behaviors.

-ACoAs in Recovery often say they don’t know what to do with unstructured hours – because it’s for just themselves.
-They feel depressed, too lonely, can’t decide what to do, aren’t allowed to have fun or relax….. wasting precious weekends or holidays, & then go back to their rat-race.
+ACoAs in Recovery often say they don’t know what to do with unstructured hours – because it’s for just themself.
+They feel depressed, too lonely, can’t decide what to do, aren’t allowed to have fun or relax….. wasting precious time on weekends or holidays, & then go back to their rat-race.
 Even those of us who are highly accomplished & talented are motivated by fear, rather than self-esteem.

 🔸EHP Don’t Feel Pessimistic

 They don’t focus on their weaknesses – while still acknowledging them.
 No one can be perfect, so they don’t waste time trying.
-Instead they continue working on improving themselves rather than feeling defeated.
+Instead, they continue working on improving themselves rather than feeling defeated.

-🔸EHP Don’t Feel Sorry for Themselves
+🔸EHP Don’t Feel Sorry for Themself

-🔸EHP compassionately acknowledge past distress, while fully accepting the unfair & painful truth that they’re responsible for cleaning up the PMES mess their unhealthy family created.
-They’re able to emerge from trying circumstances with self-awareness & self-respect, even appreciating lessons learned.
-When things don’t go well In the present, they find realistic ways to manage, get the support they need, & believe in their worth – no matter what.
+🔸EHP compassionately acknowledge past distress, while fully accepting the unfair & painful truth that they’re responsible for cleaning up the PMES mess their unhealthy family passed on. compassionThey’re able to emerge from stressful circumstances with self-awareness & self-respect, even appreciating the lessons they’ve learned.
+When things don’t go well in the present, they find realistic ways to manage, get the support they need, & believe in their worth – no matter what.

 NEXT: EHP – Part 1b